 Wheelie bags are great because they have many grabbing points and handles.
 A non wheelie bag only has one handle.
 Invariably wheelie bags are placed wheels upwards on the conveyor because the wheels tend to make moving the bag on rollers very difficult.
 The bags generally are placed flat on the conveyors and not upright.
 These hard cased bags seem to stand up to the punishment better, but from our perspective they tend to be bulky and heavy.
 You would be surprised to see how many bruises I have on my shins already from moving luggage.

 Suit carriers are a major headache because they get stuck in the machinery.
 Many have hooks that will get entangled in something.
 Try to avoid those or carry them on yourself.
 Oh, and please don’t load your suitcase down with unprotected bottles of alcohol, wrap those bottles well and then put them in a plastic bag.
-Bottles will get broken, your clothes could end up smelling like an off license.
+Bottles will get broken, your clothes could end up smelling like an off-license.
+Small fiddly locks will come off, as will those ID straps that people festoon their bags with.
+Tags will come off, and the marker flower attached to your handle may come off too.
+If you must make your bag easy to see please be practical about it.